n8henrie/n8henrie.github.io/_posts/2023-01-02-crosscompiling-rust-from-aarch64darwin-to-x8664freebsd.md

 However, the familiar docker warnings about my architechture made me suspect I was leaving some performance on the table.
-After a `docker image prune` and *lots* of prusing issues and tinkering, I seem to have gotten a proper ARM64 host image with the following:
+After a `docker image prune` and *lots* of browsing issues and tinkering, I seem to have gotten a proper ARM64 host image with the following:

 ```console